davorg/dmp/chapters/chapter10.md

 than, of course, its contained elements, which will be handled elsewhere).
 The <LIST> element is more complex.
-First, it is the only element with an attribute list which needs to be passed on to the subroutine and, second, as the list subrou- tine processes all of the element’s content, we need to set the content to an empty list to prevent it being processed again.
+First, it is the only element with an attribute list which needs to be passed on to the subroutine and, second, as the list subroutine processes all of the element’s content, we need to set the content to an empty list to prevent it being processed again.